wp-plugins/demomentsomtres-wine-catalog/readme.txt

-=== DeMomentSomTres Wine Catalog ===
+=== DeMomentSomTres Wine and Cheese Catalog ===
 Contributors: marcqueralt
-Tags: product portfolio, wines
+Tags: product portfolio, wines, cheese
 Requires at least: 3.2.1
 Tested up to: 3.9.1
 Stable tag: trunk
 License: GPLv2 or later

-DeMomentSomTres Wine Catalog shows your product portfolio in the website.
+DeMomentSomTres Wine and Cheese Catalog shows your product portfolio in the website.

 == Description ==

-DeMomentSomTres Wine Catalog helps to easily incorporate your catalog of wines and champagnes your winery or wine shop on the web.
+DeMomentSomTres Wine and Cheese Catalog helps to easily incorporate your catalog of wines and champagnes your winery or wine shop on the web.

 You can get more information at [DeMomentSomTres Digital Marketing Agency](http://demomentsomtres.com/english/wordpress-plugins/demomentsomtres-wine-catalog/).

 = Features =

+* Required plugins management
 * Specific post type product allowing to use all WordPress resources to present your product.
 * Classification based on mark, region and type.
 * Specific URL field to link to an external eCommerce site.